System design interview guide

 Introduction

 Dropbox-class systems are two-layer: a metadata plane (trees, versions, ACLs, journal) and a blob plane (content-addressed, cheap, replicated object storage).
-Interviewers watch whether you chunk and dedupe before you talk about databases, and whether you separate “what changed in the tree” from “where the bytes live.”
+Interviewers watch whether you chunk and dedupe before you talk about databases, and whether you separate “what changed” from “where the bytes live.”

 Weak answers stop at “S3 for files, Postgres for metadata.”
 Strong answers walk sync (cursor, conflicts), sharing (ACL on every read), and GC (chunk refcount after delete).